subspace/subspace-page/README.md

 Absolutely!
 Install the subpace app on your mobile phone, setup a personal storage contract and get the contract id.
 Now you can test your app on your own phone

 ## Include subspace in your app

+> Please note, these libraries are not live yet

 Using NPM